kuldeepkeshwar/react-super-lite/README.md

 # react-lite
-A super light(2K) version for React
+Create a super light(2K) version for React